Almond biscotti recipe with golden raisins

 All raisins, both golden and brown, are made from green seedless grapes.
 The difference comes from how they are dried.
 Brown or regular raisins are dried for weeks in the sun, giving them a deep color.

-Absolutely!
 Biscotti freezes really well, actually.
-To store biscotti in the freezer, place pieces of parchment paper between them and store in an airtight container.
+To store biscotti in the freezer, place them in an airtight container, and store for up to 3 months.

 If you’ve found they’ve become less crispy when they’ve thawed (and they might!), warm them in a 300°F oven for 15 minutes.

-• Line your baking sheets with parchment paper or a silicone baking mat like a silpat.
+Line your baking sheets with parchment paper or a silicone baking mat.
 Amazonbasics has a silicone baking mat set that is a very budget-friendly option.
 I baked this recipe once with parchment and once with a silpat.
-Both gave me excellent results, but I might lean ever so slightly towards the silpat.
+Both gave me excellent results, but I might lean slightly towards the silpat (silicone baking mat).

 How to ship biscotti